How Long Do Panic Attacks Last And What Are the Best Ways To Manage Them?

 Learn how to take control and manage panic attacks effectively

 Frequent panic attacks can be debilitating and impede your ability to live, work, and socialize.
 If you’re finding it difficult to manage panic attacks on your own, therapy is usually the first line of treatment.
 Cognitive Behavioral Therapy (CBT) is the most commonly used type of therapy for panic attacks.
-Numerous studies have shown CBT to be effective in treating panic disorder and other anxiety disorders.
+Numerous medically-reviewed studies have shown CBT to be effective in treating panic disorder and other anxiety disorders.

 Takeaway